×

 We asked expats how they chose their neighborhood and found a place to live.
 They answered:

 "We wanted to be in the city, near the center.
 And we wanted a home that was old and renovated.
-We found lots of homes to choose from," said one expat who made the move to Merida.
+We found lots of homes to choose from," commented one expat who made the move to Merida.

 "Use spanish in your seaches.
 Casa y depas en PV, departamentos para rentar, etc. It is still better if you rent an airbnb and walk around the area that you are interested in just looking for places that are available.
 The ones that are real cheap tend not to be listed on the web.
 NEVER send money as a deposit.
 Don't hand over any money until you are actually inside of the apartment with the owner or an agent that you are 100% sure is authorized to be acting for the owner," explained one expat living in Merida, Mexico.